-An interesting natural phenomenon occurs each night we go to sleep—we all get a little bit taller—and as the day goes on, we all get a little shorter.
-Even though what happens is complex, the explanation is rather simple.
+A fascinating natural phenomenon occurs each night we go to sleep.
+We all get a little taller.
+And as the day goes on, we all get a little shorter.
+Even though what happens is complex, the explanation is relatively simple.

-The vertebral column is made up of 24 vertebrae, and between each vertebra is a disc, 23 in all.
+The vertebral column is made up of 24 vertebrae (7 cervical vertebrae, 12 thoracic vertebrae, and 5 lumbar vertebrae), and between each vertebra is a disc, 23 in all.
 The height of the spine increases when you add up the amount that each disc increases in size at night.
-This makes you about one and a half to two centimeters taller in the morning.
+This makes you about one and a half to two centimeters (around 0.5 to 0.75 inches) taller in the morning.
 As the day progresses, the discs slowly lose some of their height due to compressive forces, and you’re back to being shorter at night again.
 The discs can be reduced by up to 15% from compressive forces that happen during the day.

-While we get shorter and taller day by day, over the span of our lives we do shrink.
-You weren’t just imagining things when grandma appeared shorter and shorter as she aged.
+While we get shorter at night and taller in the morning every day, we do shrink over the span of our lives.
+You weren’t just imagining things when someone you knew who was much older appeared shorter and shorter as they aged.
 The reason for this is the water content of the discs typically decreases with age.
 This results in a much narrower disc that doesn’t have the ability to “refill” fully.
 As before, when you add this up across the entire vertebral column, the loss of height becomes significant.
 Add to this the natural changes in the curves of the spine as we age, and the change in height becomes even more significant.

-So why do the discs go through this every night you may ask?
-The diffusion of fluid provides nutrients to the nucleus pulposus, the central part of the disc, and the fibrous rings that surround it to keep the material in place, called the annulus fibrosus.
-A lack of motion and physical activity also decreases disc nutrition, but too much overload on the disc leads to those other disc problems mentioned before.
+So why do the discs go through this every night, you may ask?
+The diffusion of fluid provides nutrients to the nucleus pulposus, the central part of the disc, and the fibrous rings that surround it to keep the material in place called the annulus fibrosus.
+A lack of motion and physical activity decreases disc nutrition, but too much overload on the disc can also lead to those other disc problems mentioned before.